 |TDS||100 - 200|

-Origins of the Red Eye Tetra
+Natural Habitat of the Red Eye Tetra

 Red-eye tetras are found in South America in Paraguay, Eastern Peru, Eastern Bolivia, and Western Brazil.
 In the wild, they inhabit pure flowing clear waters or big rivers, but you can sometimes find them living in tributaries so that they can feed in the thick vegetation of the murky Amazon.